-The Academy's financial assets available within one year of the balance sheet date for general expenditure less non-financial assets and financial assets not available within one year as of June 30, 2021 and 2020 are as follows:
+The Academy's financial assets available within one year of the balance sheet date for general expenditure less non-financial assets and financial assets not available within one year as of June 30, 2022 and 2021 are as follows:

-(in thousands) 2021 2020 Total assets at year-end \$ 106,852 \$ 90,702 Less non-financial and financial assets not available within one year: Contributions receivable with donor restrictions 1,178 999 Beneficial Interests in trusts 11,571 9,583 Investments 73,443 58,754 Land, buildings and equipment, net 19,043 20,070 Operating lease right-of-use (ROU) asset 11 15 Other assets 142 68 al assets at year-end s non-financial and financial assets not available within one year: contributions receivable with donor restrictions deneficial Interests in trusts investments and, buildings and equipment, net operating lease right-of-use (ROU) asset 1,464 \$ 1,213
+(in thousands) 2022 2021 Total assets at year-end \$ 101,032 \$ 106,852 Less non-financial and financial assets not available within one year: Contributions receivable with donor restrictions 822 1,178 Beneficial Interests in trusts 10,131 11,571 Investments 69,445 73,443 Land, buildings and equipment, net 18,255 19,043 Operating lease right-of-use (ROU) asset 7 11 Other assets 758 142 Financial assets available at year-end for current use \$ 1,614 \$ 1,464

-The Academy has \$1,464,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
+The Academy has \$1,614,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
 In addition to these available financial assets, a significant portion of the Academy's annual expenditures will be funded by current year operating revenues including museum income, membership dues, grant and contract income, and support from Drexel.
 The Academy structures its financial assets to be available as general expenditures, liabilities and other obligations come due.

 The Academy's investments consist of donor-restricted and board-designated endowment funds.
 Income from donor-restricted endowments is restricted for specific purposes and, therefore, is not available for general expenditure.
-As described in Note 6, for fiscal year 2021 and 2020 the Board of Trustees approved a current distribution to 7.0% and 6.0%, respectively, of the fair market value of the pooled endowment assets for the prior seven years.
-Under the approved spending rules, the Academy received an allocation of \$3,641,000 and \$3,306,000.
+As described in Note 6, for fiscal year 2022 and 2021 the Board of Trustees approved a current distribution to 7.0% of the fair market value of the pooled endowment assets for the prior seven years.
+Under the approved spending rules, the Academy received an allocation of \$3,742,000 and \$3,641,000.
 The endowment portfolio structures cash to be available for the endowment spend and to fulfill capital calls for alternative investments.

 To help manage unanticipated liquidity needs, the Academy has a line of credit with Drexel in the amount of \$5,000,000, which it could draw upon.
-At June 30, 2021, the Academy had not drawn on the line of credit.
-Additionally, the Academy has a board-designated endowment of \$1,664,000 as of June 30, 2021.
+At June 30, 2022, the Academy had drawn \$500,000 on the line of credit.
+Additionally, the Academy has a board-designated endowment of \$1,583,000 as of June 30, 2022.
 Although the Academy does not intend to spend from its board-designated endowment funds other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation process, amounts from its board-designated endowment could be made available if necessary.
 However, the board-designated endowment funds contain investments with lock-up provisions that reduce the total investments that could be made available.